Saiganeshvarma/blog-management/README.md

   - Headings
   - Lists
 - **Tagging System**: Blogs can be categorized using tags to make them more organized and searchable.
+Displaying available tags on the "Create Blog" page, allowing users to select tags directly.

 - **Local Storage**: A local storage concept is implemented to retain values even after page refresh, ensuring the data persists between sessions.

 ### Search and Filters